ChocoMilkTea/devise-uncommon_password/README.md

 config.password_matches = 1000
 ```

+### Additional Enhancements

+Added support to allow different password files to be loaded depending on environment

 ### Internationalization and Customization

 The default message for users who attempt to use a common password is: